eteitelbaum/academic-website/content/post/2021-03-05-steps-to-create-website-with-blogdown-and-the-hugo-academic-wowchemy-theme/index.en.markdown

 draft: FALSE
 ---

 These are the steps that I took to set up my website using blogdown and the [Hugo Academic (Wochemy)](https://wowchemy.com/) theme.
-These are mainly notes to remind myself of what I did, but I hope that they can be useful to others as well.
+I also did a little ["how to" session](https://www.youtube.com/watch?v=BHpkLJieXPE) with some GW political science graduate students where we worked through these steps and got everyone started with a blogdown site.
 Many of the steps recounted here are based on what I learned from [this super-helpful post](https://alison.rbind.io/post/new-year-new-blogdown/) by Alison Hill.

 1. Open a GitHub account and set up a personal access token (PAT) in R using `usethis::create_github_token()`.
 Consult [Happy Git and Git Hub for the UseR](https://happygitwithr.com/) for more details.